pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 ```
 Note that this command can receive many optional parameters (we will see an example later).

 You can also run a container from an image which is hosted on [Docker Hub](https://hub.docker.com/r/pokyah/agrometeordocker/).
-Docker will automatically download it on your computer and run it as a container once its downloaded (to use this feature, you will first need to create a Docker hub account).
+Docker will automatically download it on your computer and run it as a container once it is downloaded (to use this feature, you will first need to create a Docker hub account).

 For geospatial R work you could for example run the image named [rocker/geospatial](https://hub.docker.com/r/rocker/geospatial/) which contains Linux, R, Rstudio and the most famous R spatial packages and their OS dependencies :